We’re all about retirement planning, and we often talk about Roth IRAs and other retirement accounts and strategies.

 6 Common Mistakes Involving Social Security

-These are mistakes that people make in regard to Social Security on a routine basis:
+These are mistakes that people make with regard to Social Security on a routine basis:

 1. Relying on the good folks at the SSA to provide the right advice.
 SSA staff are not financial advisors, and they don’t know your personal financial situation.
 They can explain your options, but they will not recommend which way you should go.

 2. Thinking that financial advisors can also provide the right Social Security advice.
-Social Security is an entirely separate category that is now increasingly being serviced by specialists, and beyond the scope of financial advisors.
+Social Security is an entirely separate category that is now increasingly being serviced by specialists and is beyond the scope of financial advisors.

 3. Checking to make sure that your earnings history is accurate.
 Sure, it’s easier to assume that SSA records are accurate, but if they aren’t, you could be losing out on benefits you paid for.

 4. Applying for benefits at 62 – just because you can.
-The majority of people begin collecting benefits at 62, usually with little thought to the long term consequences.
+The majority of people begin collecting benefits at age 62, usually with little thought to the long-term consequences.

 5. Thinking that your spouse should collect benefits at 62.
 This goes hand-in-hand with the mistaken notion that his or her benefits can increase based on your delayed retirement.
 But SSA won’t allow that.

 6. Assuming that you won’t live very long.
 Given that the average person who is 65 will live another 20 years, collecting benefits too early in the process could prove to be a major strategic mistake.